UKCloud/ukcloud.pingdom/README.md

 Once created, the module will verify that the maintenance window has been created and output the window's information back to ansible.

+### check_update

+This module updates an existing check based on the parameters passed into it.
+It currently only supports updating a single check, and can only change the host and resolution of the check.
+For a list of potential variables to be implemented, see [https://docs.pingdom.com/api/#tag/Checks/paths/~1checks~1{checkid}/put](https://docs.pingdom.com/api/#tag/Checks/paths/~1checks~1{checkid}/put).

+Requires the following variables: apikey - Api key for pingdom uptimeid - Uptime id of the check you want to update

+Optional variables currently implemented into the module: url - Url of the host you want to change the check to timing - The timing between the check running in minutes

 ## Lookups